ProspectPyxis/GeMatrix/pages/games/TicTacToe.md

 ![Comment that inspired this variant](../../assets/images/page/DansVariationComment.png) *(open the image in a new tab if this is too small!)*

-As this variant doesn't seem to have a name otherwise, it's been dubbed "Dan's Variant", from the username of the commenter.
+As this variant doesn't seem to have a name otherwise, it's been dubbed "Dan's Variation", from the username of the commenter.

 (Ideally, there would be a "tournament rules" option which bans the board(s) alluded to in the comment, but we haven't playtested it enough to know what it is yet - that's coming soon!)

-**Aliases:** Dans variation, dansvariation, dans
+**Aliases:** Dan's Variant, Dans variation, Dans variant, dansvariation, dansvariant, dans

 #### Rules